cran/ravetools/README.md

 signal.
 The goal here is to:

 -   Plot diagnostic graphs to inspect channels
--   Apply Notch filters to remove electric line noise
+-   Apply Notch filters to remove electrical line noise
 -   Frequency-time decomposition and show the power densities

 <small>\* Channel referencing is not included</small>